-In anticipation of the December 31, 2017 deadline for NIST SP 800-171 Compliance, PKH Enterprises is providing a template to facilitate the Compliance process.
+In anticipation of the December 31, 2017 deadline for NIST SP 800-171 Compliance, PKH Enterprises is providing a webinar and Security Plan template to facilitate the Compliance process.
 Click here for more information.

 Recently there have been notable cyber-attacks on the Democratic National Committee, the U.S. Postal Service, the State Department, NOAA, and the White House.
 Strong security measures to protect sensitive government data from hackers have never been more critical.
 Entities with access to federal information, including state and local governments and government contractors, have a burden to secure it.